 It may turn out that your problem goes beyond what can be taken care of with short-term psychotherapy.
 In this case, you may benefit from more extensive treatment.
 I provide psychoanalytic psychotherapy, which involves meeting for an extended period of time once, twice, or even more frequently each week.
 This provides us with the time required for a more in-depth exploration of your emotional life, leading to increased self-understanding and behavioral change.

-Although a significant investment of time and money, psychoanalytic psychotherapy is known for its ability to significantly change longstanding problems.
+Although an investment of time and money, psychoanalytic psychotherapy is known for its ability to significantly change longstanding problems.
 Old conflicts and relationship patterns become evident and accessible.
 At your own pace, you will be able to explore and eventually resolve the problems that brought you to treatment.
 With the support of the therapeutic relationship, you will develop the capacities to experience increased peace and emotional well-being in your day-to-day life.